wa5znu/bme680/README.md

 # bme680
-BME680 environment multi-sensor MQTT bus producer for ESP32C3
+MQTT bus producer for Adafruit QtPy ESP32-C3 and Adafruit BME680 sensor

 Adafruit driver for their BME680 board supports CircuitPython but CircuitPython isn't on this ESP32C3 board of theirs, just like it isn't on the one from 01space.
 The BME680 interface uses a few Adafruit libraries and, unsurprisingly, it didn't install or run cleanly in Micropython.
-So now trying the @robert-hh library.

-Just use https://github.com/robert-hh/BME680-Micropython - it works.
+Just use https://github.com/robert-hh/BME680-Micropython port.

 # Hardware
 - Adafruit BME680 - STEMMA QT Temperature, Humidity, Pressure and Gas Sensor https://www.adafruit.com/product/3660